Observation of non-sinusoidal current-phase relation in graphene Josephson junctions

-We observe skewness values up to 0.17, somewhat below the predictions of DBdG formalism.
-The DBdG approach has been extended to arbitrary temperatures, but the results still predict skewness values higher than we observe \cite{cserti}.
-This discrepancy may be due to the fact that the DBdG approach takes into account neither current depairing nor proximity effect in the superconducting electrodes, both of which reduce $\Delta$ in the electrodes and have the effect of reducing the skewness.
-A different approach, previously referred to as the TB-BdG formalism, incorporates this effect by allowing $\Delta$ to vary in the electrodes as well as in the junction \cite{ABSprimary,ABSsecondary,munoz}.
-The results from \cite{ABSprimary} indicate that current depairing affects the CPR predominantly in short junctions, while the proximity effect affects the CPR in long junctions.
-We find that our short junction CPR data at low temperature fits reasonably well to CPR curves calculated by the TB-BdG method (see Fig. 2(a)) indicating that current depairing is likely a significant physical mechanism affecting the junctions.
-Calculations that include a temperature dependence, but not current depairing, are also shown \cite{cserti}.
-However, these curves poorly match the data.
-It is also clear from Fig. 4(a) that typical measured skewness values at low temperatures are comparable to skewness values predicted by the TB-BdG approach (lower dashed line), while they are below those predicted by the DBdG approach (upper dashed line).
-Some of this difference may be attributed noise-rounding, which could decrease the measured skewness (see SI).
+The DBdG approach takes into account neither current de-pairing nor proximity effect in the superconducting electrodes, both of which reduce $\Delta$ in the electrodes and have the effect of reducing the skewness.
+A different approach, referred to as the TB-BdG formalism, incorporates this effect by allowing $\Delta$ to vary in the electrodes as well as in the junction \cite{ABSprimary, ABSsecondary}.
+The TB-BdG formalism assumes that the superconducting electrodes induce superconductivity in the graphene through an attractive Hubbard pairing potential.
+An initial guess for $\Delta$($x$) is made, and is re-computed numerically via a self-consistent condition.
+The results from \cite{ABSprimary} indicate that current de-pairing affects the CPR predominantly in short junctions, while the proximity effect affects the CPR in long junctions.
+We find that our short junction CPR data at low temperature fits reasonably well to CPR curves calculated by the TB-BdG method (see Fig. 2a) indicating that current de-pairing is likely a significant physical mechanism affecting the junctions.
+Calculations that include a temperature dependence, but not current de-pairing, are also shown but the curves poorly match the data \cite{cserti}.
+It is also clear from Fig. 4a that typical measured skewness values at low temperatures are comparable to skewness values predicted by the TB-BdG approach (lower dashed line), while they are below those predicted by the DBdG approach (upper dashed line).